diffkemp/diffkemp/README.md

 options in two versions of a project and to report any discovered semantic differences.

-## About

-The main focus of DiffKemp is high scalability, such that it can be applied to large-scale projects containing a lot of code.
-To achieve that, the analysed functions are first compiled into LLVM IR, then several code transformations are applied, and finally the comparison itself is performed.

-Wherever possible, DiffKemp tries to compare instruction-by-instruction (on LLVM IR instructions) which is typically sufficient for most of the code.
-When not sufficient, DiffKemp tries to apply one of the built-in or user-supplied *semantics-preserving patterns*.
-If a semantic difference is still discovered, the relevant diffs are reported to the user.
+> [!WARNING]

-Note that DiffKemp is incomplete it its nature, hence may provide false positive results (i.e. claiming that functions are not equivalent even though they are).
+> DiffKemp is incomplete in its nature, hence may provide false positive results (i.e. claiming that functions are not equivalent even though they are).
 This especially happens with complex refactorings.